 With leverage restrictions on the rise throughout Europe and major regulatory changes underway in Australia, both established and new forex brokers alike are drawing their attention to Mauritius.
 Greater flexibility in leverage, competitive capital requirements, and tax optimization are just a few reasons Mauritius has grown in popularity over the past few years.
 If your forex broker is interested in applying for a license in Mauritius, Atomiq Consulting has the necessary experience and industry knowledge to help you along each step of the process.

-Establishing a Forex Broker License in Mauritius – How Does It Work?
+Establishing an Investment Dealer License in Mauritius – How Does It Work?

-- To begin the application process, our team will need to collect documentation related to your business and directors
+- To begin the application process, our team will need to collect basic documentation related to your business and directors.

-- Upon receiving all documentation, the first step is selecting an entity name and proceeding to incorporate the company in Mauritius
+- Upon receiving all documents, the first step is selecting an entity name and proceeding to incorporate a GBL1 company in Mauritius.

-- Upon company registration, we’ll proceed with the actual license application
+- Upon successful company registration, we’ll then proceed with the license application.

-- During this process we’ll communicate with you about all updates and promptly discuss any additional clarifications or documents that may be required by the Mauritius FSC.
+- During the application process we’ll communicate with your brokerage about all updates and promptly discuss any additional clarifications or documents that may be required by the Mauritius FSC.

-- After the license has been approved, we’ll proceed with establishing a bank account
+- After the license has been approved, we’ll then proceed with establishing a bank account.

-Some Basic Facts about an Investment License in Mauritius
+Some Basic Facts About an Investment Dealer License in Mauritius

 - No restrictions on leverage, PAMM/MAM accounts, or IBs